-the session on a 5-point scale and an optional freetext comment.
+elements of the App include whether or not the session started and ended on time, a global rating for the session on a 5-point scale and an optional free-text comment.

-The 'Clinic session' feedback captures items such as the number of new and follow-up patients seen, whether there was direct observation of their practice in the clinic and whether they received any feedback elements of the App include whether or not the session started and ended on time, a global rating for or were offered WBAs.
+The 'Clinic session' feedback captures items such as the number of new and follow-up patients seen, whether there was direct observation of their practice in the clinic and whether they received any feedback or were offered WBAs.

 The 'Theatre session' feedback includes the number of minor and major cases, the level of supervision received, whether the training session was compromised (eg, due to time pressures or complications), whether there was an opportunity to review the patients post-op and whether WBAs were offered or asked for.
+The 'Teaching session' includes the topic, teacher (or learners) and type of teaching (eg, small group, lecture, bedside, etc) in the context of either being the teacher or the learner.